Nivk0/Doctor-chatbot/README.md

 # Doctor-chatbot

-a webscraping chatbot.
+A webscraping chatbot.
+This is one of my first projects
 Turning it into a ML model soon.